 If you are a Man charged of a crime, perception is that you are “guilty until proven innocent”.

 - Arrested based on minimal evidence.
 Only probable cause is needed.
-This means any evidence from the discretion of the arresting officer.
+This means any evidence from the discretion of the arresting officer, which is usually the one-sided complaining testimony of a woman which is accepted without questioning.
+Often lies are encouraged to obtain favorable “evidence” against you.

 - Prosecution based on probable cause.
 All the district attorney has to show is some reasonable evidence to bring charges against you.
 Often they will charge you with felonies and other high crimes to get you to plead guilty.